 I’m not against “carbs” in any way.
 In fact, I love carbs, and believe they are a necessary part of almost every diet.
 That being said, a lot of the carbs out there are refined and/or filled with added sugars.
 Luckily, you can swap almost all of these carbs with veggie-based alternatives:

 - Pizza crust?
 Try cauliflower crust!

 - Noodles?
-Spiralized veggies and spaghetti squash to the rescue.
+Spiralized veggies to the rescue.

 - Rice?
 Cauliflower rice and broccoli rice are two of the hottest foods right now.
 Most stores sell pre-riced and frozen options.

 - Bread/wraps?
 Nothing like a good ol’ lettuce wrap.

 - Chips?
 Veggie chips are where it’s at.
 Look for options that include simple ingredients, such as dehydrated/dried veggies and seasonings.

 Sure, mustard and mayo taste great on sandwiches, and sour cream is delicious in dips.
 But there are tons of ways to include veggies in your sandwich spreads and dips.